bcrisp084/crispy-computing-machine/generateREADME.md

   + [Questions](#questions)

   ## Description
-  b
+  A weather dashboard

   ## Instructions
-  Initiate the project by entering in the following command.. b
+  Initiate the project by entering in the following command..
+  You may fork the project from my GitHub

   ## Usage
-  b
+  The app takes a location and generates the current weather and a five day forecast

   ## License
-  This application uses the Apache license.
+  This application uses the MIT license.

   ## Contributors
-  b
+  Brian Brian Crisp

   ## Questions
-  b
+  bcrisp084
   <br />
   You can contact me on my GitHub account at (https://github.com/bcrisp084)
   <br />
-  You may can reach me by sending me an email at b
+  You may can reach me by sending me an email at bcrisp084@yahoo.com